rhjacobsen/CN_workshops/Workshops/5/README.md

 ### Redistribute OSPF and BGP

-Start by redistributing the BGP routes into the ospf by adding following lines to DNK-2 and DNK-3 (Remember they have differnet metrics)
+Start by redistributing the BGP routes into the OSPF by adding following lines to DNK-2 and DNK-3 (Remember they have differnet metrics)

 ```
 router ospf